FarronF/limerick-council-meetings/meetings/2020/12/15-Virtual Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel and Transportation Strategic Policy Committee - 20th October 2020.md

 The Chair thanked the members for their participation and as we enter into level 5 restrictions

-for 6 weeks, he wished everybody well and declared the meeting closed.---
+for 6 weeks, he wished everybody well and declared the meeting closed.
+---